yesmar/dupes/README.markdown

-# dupes
+# Dupes

 [![Build Status](https://img.shields.io/travis/yesmar/dupes.svg)](https://travis-ci.org/yesmar/dupes)
 &nbsp;
 ![Platforms](https://img.shields.io/badge/platform-macOS%20|%20Linux%20|%20Windows-lightgrey.svg)

-`dupes` identifies duplicate files within the user-specified set of target files and directories.
+The `dupes` command identifies duplicate files within the user-specified set of target files and directories.
 It does this by walking the specified file systems, computing and comparing SHA-256 hashes of the files it encounters.
 Any hash that has been seen previously is considered a duplicate.

 Important considerations: